 Kentaste Develops Managers Via Amani Institute’s Management Training Program

 For many small and growing businesses (SGBs), acquiring the right talent to enable the business to deal with the complexities of growth is a huge challenge.
 Financial constraints often mean that acquiring experienced management talent is prohibitive, which becomes a huge competitive disadvantage for SGBs.
 The lack of affordable and quality management training programs that would add help SGBs develop this capacity is also a challenge.
-In response to these challenges, Amani Institute developed the Amani Leadership and Management for Impact (ALMI) program to help SGBs improve performance of their management capacity via a practical, result oriented training curriculum.
+In response to these challenges, Amani Institute developed the Amani Leadership and Management for Impact program (now called Leadership for Growth) to help SGBs improve performance of their management capacity via a practical, result oriented training curriculum.

 Kentaste is one of the 43 companies that we have worked with closely since the inception of the ALMI program in 2017.
 Kentaste manufactures a wide variety of coconut based products sourced from farmers based along the Kenyan coast.
 As a business looking to scale up their operations, improving the skillset of the management team was essential to ensuring sustainable success.

 Pauline Akoth is one of four managers from Kentaste that has graduated from the ALMI program.
 She enrolled into ALMI as the Kentaste Quality Control Manager but felt there were areas in which she could improve on professionally.
 After graduating from the program in February 2018, Pauline was determined to implement the lessons taught on leadership, innovation, problem solving and strategy.
 Eventually, her improvement at the workplace was profound – prompting management to promote her to Operations Manager in October 2018.